Wednesday, August 7, 2024

 2) James E. Pfander, Principles of Federal Jurisdiction (4th ed.
 2022) (“Pfander”)

-3) Federal Courts Blog: http://fiufedcourts.blogspot.com/.
-Additional Cours Materials, as indicated in syllabus; you should bookmark this page, because you will come back to it a lot.
+3) Federal Courts Blog.
+All materials can be found at Additional Course Materials, as indicated in syllabus; you should bookmark this page, because you will come back to it a lot.

 Assignments for First Day of Class (after the Jump)